A Brief History of Fish Sauce

 Street side banh cuon with fish sauce for dipping.

-“This is more than just a condiment,” founder of Red Boat fish sauce, Cuong Pham, has said.
+“This is more than just a condiment,” founder of Red Boat Fish Sauce, Cuong Pham, has said.
 “It’s so good, it’s like gold.”

-In it purest form, the sauce is made from two ingredients: fish (usually anchovies) and salt, fermented together for months.
-Despite the fact that some fish sauce labels depict squid, shrimp, or even a man carrying a giant shrimp over his shoulder (my favourite, for obvious reasons), the ingredients remain the same: fish and salt.
-Both are placed into huge vats – usually three parts fish to one part salt – and weighted down to prevent the fish from floating to the surface as fermentation begins.
+In its purest form, fish sauce is made from just two ingredients: fish and salt, fermented together for months.
+Despite the fact that some fish sauce labels depict squid, shrimp, or even a man carrying a giant shrimp over his shoulder (my favourite, for obvious reasons), the base formula remains the same.
+Both fish and salt are placed into huge vats, usually three parts fish to one part salt, and weighted down to prevent the fish from floating to the surface as fermentation begins.
+Once liquid begins to seep out of the fish, it is drained and reintroduced to the vat for the full fermentation process, which lasts long enough for it to reach concentration, but not so long that off-flavours develop.
+Usually this process takes nine months to a year, with the vats sitting in the sun as the sauce takes form.

 Fish Sauce in Ancient Times